-We are concerned with testing the feasibility of our pre-processing method of \fig{fig:pre-proc}, using ESSC parameters as inputs in a single feed-forward ANN to characterize pulse waveforms.
-In order of that, we propose three recognition problems with the pulse form of a Sinc, a Gaussian, and a Chirp function, which are shown in (a.1) of \figs{fig:Sinc_fil}, \numfig{fig:Gauss_fil}, and \numfig{fig:Chirp_fil}, respectively.
-Thus, we study an example where the waveform has amplitude modulation with oscillation (Sinc), without oscillation (Gaussian), and with frequency modulation (Chirp).
+We are concerned with testing the feasibility of our pre-processing method of \fig{fig:pre-proc}, using ESSC parameters as inputs in a simple ANN to characterize pulse waveforms.
+To do that, we propose three recognition problems with the pulse form of a Sinc, a Gaussian, and a Chirp function, which are shown in (a.1) of \figs{fig:Sinc_fil}, \numfig{fig:Gauss_fil}, and \numfig{fig:Chirp_fil}, respectively.
+Thus, we study examples of waveforms with amplitude modulation and oscillation (Sinc), without oscillation (Gaussian), and with frequency modulation (Chirp).
 The waveforms in (a.1) have their normalized amplitude spectra shown in (a.2), where the time ($t$) and frequency ($\nu$) scales are reciprocal and arbitrary (e.g., if we have $\un{ms}$ in $t$, then we obtain $\un{kHz}$ in $\nu$, and so on).

-We chose two types of filters to apply deformations on the original pulses; one with a low-pass response and another with a sort of stop-band response that we called `Gaussian'.
+We chose two types of filters to apply deformations to the original pulses: one with a low-pass response and another with a sort of stop-band response that we called `Gaussian'.
 We name a filter with low-pass behavior as ${\rm F_{LP}}$ and a Gaussian one as ${\rm F_{G}}$ for the sake of brevity.
-The frequency response of an ${\rm F_{LP}}$ is configured by the following function
+The following function configures the frequency response of an ${\rm F_{LP}}$:

-where $\nu_c$ is the characteristic frequency, and ${\rm SR}_\nu$ is the `slew rate' of the $\tanh$ profile.
-We want to emulate with an ${\rm F_{LP}}$ the high-frequency amplitude attenuation of an amplifier or transmission channel.\\ On the other hand, the frequency response of ${\rm F_{G}}$ is configured by
+where $\nu_c$ is the characteristic frequency and ${\rm SR}_\nu$ is the `slew rate' of the $\tanh$ profile.
+We seek to emulate the high-frequency amplitude attenuation of an amplifier or transmission channel with an ${\rm F_{LP}}$.\\ On the other hand, the frequency response of ${\rm F_{G}}$ is configured by

 where